janba/VR-modelling-system/README.md

 ## Licensing

-The scripts have been placed under the GPLv3 license which is included in the Assests/Scripts library.
-There is little point to applying a license to the whole project and this might potentially be problematic since it included the GEL code which is under a different license.
+The project has been placed under the GPLv3 license.
+However, the license does not pertain to GEL parts of which are included in binary form and parts of which are included in source form (src/PyGEL).
+The license pertains only to the scripts created for this particular project.